cilium/cilium/Documentation/gettingstarted/cassandra.rst

 ===================================

-Now that we have Cilium deployed and ``kube-dns`` operating correctly we can deploy our demo Kafka application.
+Now that we have Cilium deployed and ``kube-dns`` operating correctly we can deploy our demo Cassandra application.
 Since our first `HTTP-aware Cilium  Star Wars demo <https://www.cilium.io/blog/2017/5/4/demo-may-the-force-be-with-you>`_ showed how the Galactic Empire used HTTP-aware security policies to protect the Death Star from the Rebel Alliance, this Cassandra demo is Star Wars-themed as well.

 `Apache Cassanadra <http://cassandra.apache.org>`_ is a popular NOSQL database focused on delivering high-performance transactions (especially on writes) without sacrificing on availability or scale.
 Cassandra operates as a cluster of servers, and Cassandra clients query these services via a the `native Cassandra protocol <https://github.com/apache/cassandra/blob/trunk/doc/native_protocol_v4.spec>`_ .
-Cilium understands the Cassandra protocol, and thus is able to provide deep visibility and control over which clients are able to access particular table inside a Cassandra cluster, and which actions (e.g., "select", "insert", "update", "delete") can be performed on tables.
+Cilium understands the Cassandra protocol, and thus is able to provide deep visibility and control over which clients are able to access particular tables inside a Cassandra cluster, and which actions (e.g., "select", "insert", "update", "delete") can be performed on tables.

 With Cassandra, each table belongs to a "keyspace", allowing multiple groups to use a single cluster without conflicting.
 Cassandra queries specify the full table name qualified by the keyspace using the syntax "<keyspace>.<table>".

 In our simple example, the Empire uses a Cassandra cluster to store two different types of information:

 - **Employee Attendance Records** : Use to store daily attendance data (attendance.daily_records).
 - **Deathstar Scrum Reports** : Daily scrum reports from the teams working on the Deathstar (deathstar.scrum_reports).

 To keep the setup small, we will just launch a small number of pods to represent this setup: